-You can find out how BACA student, Tristan Kibble got on during his time spent working with us here.
+You can find out how one BACA student, Tristan Kibble, got on during his time spent working with us here.

-BITC manage and coordinate the Brighton BIG activities.
-This includes quarterly facilitated business meetings, setting and reviewing objectives, project management and delivery, as well as monitoring and evaluation.
+BITC manage and coordinate the Brighton BIG activities which include quarterly facilitated business meetings, setting and reviewing objectives, project management and delivery, as well as monitoring and evaluation.